electricimp/Salesforce/README.md

 ### request(*verb, service[, body][, callback]*) ###

 This method is the most basic way of interacting with objects in your Salesforce database.
 It creates an HTTP request with properly formated authentication headers, etc. If a successful call to the *login()* method has not yet occurred, an error will be thrown.
+The method may also be called with an optional callback function *([see above](#callbacks))* that will be executed upon the completion of the login request.

 The data from *request()* will be the parsed body of the request’s response.
 In the example below, we are fetching data on custom objects (campsites) from our Salesforce database: